 He needs to be able to do his job independent of any political influence.

-Uh pledge to the American people as a Republican to make sure that Mr. Mueller can continue to do his job without any interference.
+I pledge to the American people as a Republican to make sure that Mr. Mueller can continue to do his job without any interference.

 I think he's doing a good job.

-And everything about McCabe and uh the FBI handling of the dossier has nothing to do with the Russian investigation regarding Mr. Mueller.
+And everything about McCabe and the FBI handling of the dossier has nothing to do with the Russian investigation regarding Mr. Mueller.

-Are you worried that the President is preparing to order the firing of Mueller?
+Are you worried that the president is preparing to order the firing of Mueller?

 It sure looks that way from his tweets.

-Well, as I said before, if he tried to do that, that would be the beginning and the end of his presidency, because we're a rule of law nation.
+Well, as I said before, if he tried to do that, that would be the beginning and the end of his presidency because we're a rule of law nation.

-Let's first get your take on the firing of the Deputy FBI director, Andrew McCabe and the statement of the Attorney General.
+Let's first get your take on the firing of the Deputy FBI Director Andrew McCabe and the statement of the Attorney General.

 Well, as you know, we've had the under investigation by our committee for a long time on FISA abuse and other matters.

-Uh, however, our investigation still is ongoing.
+However, our investigation still is ongoing.

-Uh Mr. McCabe still owes us answers no matter where he's working, and eventually he's gonna have to come forward and provide those answers.
+Mr. McCabe still owes us answers no matter where he's working.

-And then you can't forget James Comey lying through his teeth, and the president, oh, how dare he remind everybody that everything he says will play it for you contradicts what McCabe said.
+And then you can't forget James Comey lying through his teeth and the president, oh, how dare he remind everybody that everything he says will play it for you contradicts what McCabe said.

 Director Comey, have you ever been an anonymous source in news reports about matters relating to the Trump investigation or the Clinton investigation?